CSE237-SP24/project-anusha_teni_courtney/README.md

 ## Introduction

 This Bank Account Management System is designed to provide a simple simulation of a banking environment.
-It enables customers to create bank accounts, both checking and savings, and manage their finances by depositing and withdrawing funds.
+It enables customers to create bank accounts, both checking and savings that are password protected, and manage their finances by depositing and withdrawing funds.
 For savings accounts, customers can also view their annual interest rate and the calculated interest on their balance.

 ## Features and User Stories